-It is the inventory held for manufacturing and selling of goods.
+It is the inventory for the manufacturing and selling of goods.
 Based on the value addition or stage of completion, the manufacturing inventories are further classified into 3 types of inventory – Raw Material, Work-In-Progress, and Finished Goods.
 Another type is MRO inventories which are to support the whole manufacturing and administrating operation.

-These are the final products after manufacturing process on raw materials.
+These are the final products after the manufacturing process on raw materials.
 They are sold in the market.